AishwaryadeviPerumal/sing-code-assignment/README.md

 1.
     - butterfly can fly but cannot make sound. so created a common Insect class which extends Animal and implements Flyable interface.
 Butterfly class extends Insect
 2.
-    - yet to implement. idea is -may be we can have a kind of Adaptor pattern with a method which can metapmorphosis from butterfly to caterpillar.
+    - created a caterpillar class which extends Animal and implements Walkable interface.
+    - created a util class TransformInsectUtil.java to metapmorphosis from butterfly to caterpillar and created a test class TransformInsectUtilTest.java